-- File a change of address notice at the post office, making it effective on your moving date or a few days before.
+- File a change-of-address notice at the post office, making it effective on your moving date or a few days before.

-- Notify your creditors, magazine subscriptions, friends and family, doctors, dentists and others of your new address.
+- Notify your creditors, magazine subscriptions, friends and family, doctors, dentists, and others of your new address.

 - Schedule a cancellation date or new address for newspaper deliveries.

 - Find certificates verifying that your pets are up-to-date on required vaccinations.
-Gather other important documents and plan to carry them with you on the day of moving.
+Gather other important documents, and plan to carry them with you on the day of moving.

 - Open a bank account at your new location, or, if you're staying in the area, order checks with your new address.

-1 Week Before Moving
+One Week Before Moving

-- Confirm that your closing is still on track and handle tasks required by your closing agent.
+- Confirm that your closing is still on track, and handle tasks required by your closing agent.

-- Confirm moving and delivery dates with movers or check your truck reservation.
+- Confirm moving and delivery dates with movers, or check your truck reservation.

 - Clean each room thoroughly as you finish packing.
-Don't forget major appliances.
+Don't forget the major appliances.
 Wait to pack your vacuum and other tools necessary for last-minute cleaning on moving day.

 On Moving Day

-- Walk through every part of the house to find stray items, opening cabinet and closet doors.
+- Walk through every part of the house to find stray items—opening cabinet and closet doors.